-Attendance and class participation are critical.
+Attendance and class participation (whether in the classroom or online) are critical.
 We work as a group to develop speaking and listening skills.
 You will learn a great deal by watching and hearing your classmates.
 It is not enough to simply show up!!.
 You will be expected to be a regular participant in all we do.
 If you sit silently, or speak only when called on by the instructor, you will not get the grade you desire.

-If there is an unexcused absence on the scheduled day of your presentation, you will receive an F for your presentation.
-If you are absent on a day when fellow students are delivering speeches, your most recent grade will be marked down one letter.
-There will be no exceptions!!
+If there is an unexcused absence on the scheduled day of your presentation, you will receive an FULL GRADE POINT DEDUCTION for your presentation.
+If you are absent on a day when fellow students are delivering speeches, your most recent grade will be marked down 10 POINTS UNLESS EXCUSED.